mrled/inflatable-wharf/readme.markdown

 It's like... you can _dock_ there, after you, uhh, inflate it?
 Because some assembly is required?
 Yeah.
 Sorry about the name.

+## Usage

+This image is designed to be run directly, especially while testing, or as part of a Docker Swarm.

+See the `Dockerfile` for a complete list of environment variables it will accept.

+See below for examples.

-## Example: running the container directly
+### Example: running the container directly

 This command will use the `lego` container to connect to the _staging_ API endpoint, configure a Let's Encrypt account,